elbersb/tidylog/README.md

 [![Coverage
 status](https://codecov.io/gh/elbersb/tidylog/branch/master/graph/badge.svg)](https://codecov.io/github/elbersb/tidylog?branch=master)

-The goal of tidylog is to provide feedback about basic dplyr and tidyr operations.
+The goal of tidylog is to provide feedback about dplyr and tidyr operations.
 It provides simple wrapper functions for the most common functions, such as `filter`, `mutate`, `select`, `full_join`, and `group_by`.